North Korea crisis in 300 words

 Why did North Korea develop nuclear weapons?

-The Korean peninsula was divided after World War Two and the North developed into a Stalinesque authoritarian system.
+The Korean peninsula was divided after World War Two and the North developed an authoritarian form of government.

 Isolated globally, it saw nuclear weapons as its only deterrent against a world it believed was seeking to destroy it.